nprapps/elections18-general/README.md

 ### Upstart starts a service that runs Fabric tasks

 When the project is deployed, a service is created named `fetch_and_publish_results` by copying `confs/fetch_and_publish_results.conf` to `/etc/init/fetch_and_publish_results`.
-Once deployed, this service can be started and stopped using with Fabric tasks.
+Once deployed, this service can be started and stopped using Fabric tasks.

 The `fetch_and_publish_results` service calls `run_on_server.sh` to initialize the Python and shell environment and then runs the `daemons.fetch_and_publish_results` Fabric task.
 This task just runs the `daemons.main` Fabric task.